andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/case-for-cloudkit.md

 Answer: CloudKit.

 Clearly, Apple is in a unique situation: Apple neither needs nor cares to develop any of its apps for Android.
 Naturally, they'd depend on the very framework they created.
-Otherwise, we could argue, &#8220;What a bunch of hypocrites!&#8221;, right?
+Otherwise, we could argue, "What a bunch of hypocrites!&#8221;, right?

 CloudKit serves the needs of apps like Photos, iCloud Drive, Notes, News, and more.

-It's almost as if Apple developed CloudKit for Apple, and decided, &#8220;Hey, let's open this up to our developers and let them tap in to what works awesome for us!&#8221;
+It's almost as if Apple developed CloudKit for Apple, and decided, "Hey, let's open this up to our developers and let them tap in to what works awesome for us!&#8221;

 I like that.
 I like the security of knowing that Apple depends on the framework they're delivering to us.